paramraghavan/sparksql-awsglue/handbook/notes/pyspark_bigdata_interview_guide.md

 - For AWS Glue: sections 10, 11, 13, and 25.
 - For lakehouse architecture and transactional data lakes: sections 32 and 33.
 - For interviews: sections 26, 27, 28, and 29.
+- For streaming and real-time: sections 38 and 39.
+- For data quality and operations: sections 40, 41, and 42.
+- For ML at scale and architecture: sections 43 and 44.

 Callouts: